Roger Lebranchu

-Roger Lebranchu (22 July 1922 – 10 January 2025) was a French rower.
+Roger René Lebranchu (22 July 1922 – 10 January 2025) was a French rower.
 He competed in the men's eight event at the 1948 Summer Olympics.
 During World War II, Lebranchu was imprisoned as member of the French Resistance for two years in two concentration camps before escaping.

-Lebranchu died on 10 January 2025, at the age of 102.
+Lebranchu died on 10 January 2025 in Coutances, at the age of 102.